FaithAlone.net

 26 If any man come to me, and hate not his father, and mother, and wife, and children, and brethren, and sisters, yea, and his own life also, he cannot be my disciple.

 All of these verses teach the same truth, and so they can be dealt with together.
-They all teach that if you ever have to choose between Jesus Christ, and your family - including your parents - you are to choose Jesus Christ.
+They all teach that if one ever has to choose between Jesus Christ, and their family - including one's own parents - they are to choose Jesus Christ.

 Depending on a person's parents, this may be more or less frequent.
-If your parents are godly, they will not be frequently putting you in a position where you must choose them or Christ, because their wills will be in agreement.
-However, if that choice needs to be made, Jesus Christ is commanding you to disobey your parents, if they command you to do something sinful, or disregard your family entirely, if they are standing between you and living the way that Jesus commands us to live.
+If one's parents are godly, they will not be frequently putting one in a position where they must choose them or Christ, because their wills will be in agreement.
+However, if that choice needs to be made, Jesus Christ is commanding one to disobey their parents, if they command them to do something sinful, or disregard one's family entirely, if they are standing between them and living the way that Jesus commands believers to live.

 This is not a new commandment, nor does it only apply to the God-sanctioned authority structure of children obeying their parents.
 It also applies to the God-sanctioned authority of civil government (Romans 13:1-7), and wives being in subjection to their husbands (Ephesians 5:22-24, etc.).
-Under normal circumstances, if those authorities do not contradict God, you are to honor them, because they are legitimate.
+Under normal circumstances, if those authorities do not contradict God, one is to honor them, because they are legitimate.

 However, over all of those authorities is God, and so fulfilling the commandment of "Let every soul be subject unto the higher powers" (Romans 13:1) demands that a person always chooses to obey God whenever there is a conflicting authority telling them not to.

 All of this explains Jesus's command to "hate" father, mother, yourself and so on, in Luke 14:26.
 This is, obviously, not a random, indiscriminate hatred.
-This is instead a rejection of any pressure to compromise the truth, or disobey God, whether that comes from your parents, your spouse, or the ambitions and desires of your own flesh.
+This is instead a rejection of any pressure to compromise the truth, or disobey God, whether that comes from one's parents, one's spouse, or the ambitions and desires of one's own flesh.
 It is a command to despise any will that conflicts with Jesus Christ's.

 Therefore, as a general rule, children are to honor and obey their parents, wives are supposed to honor and obey their husbands, and people are supposed to honor and obey the civil authorities.
 However, all of those authorities must be utterly rejected in favor of Christ, if they ever come into conflict with what Christ commanded.